Vinstermach/1181Game/README.md

 # Using git to commit changes

-If you're only working on one single file and no one else is working on that, it's okay to use GitHub web version to commit.
+If you're only working on one single file and **have 150% confidence that no one else would be working on that**, it's okay to use GitHub web version to commit.
 But if you are collabrating with others on the same file, or modified multiple files, using web version would be a real pain.
 Thus I really recommand using Git.
 You can download Git [here](https://git-scm.com/downloads).

 Note that GitHub is a platform that holds the code, while Git is the core that does the version/source control job.